 Objective 2: Promote beneficial pollinator and predator diversity through native cover cropping.
 We predict that robust native species will be able to establish and persist in hazelnut understory.
 AB and LH developed the plot design which will be installed by AB and Marissa Lane-Massee (MLM) at Lane-Massee Farms in Fall 2020.
 We will compare the survival and reproduction native species with that of traditional cover crops (Table 1).
 At peak flowering in Spring 2021 AB, MLM and UA will monitor plant species survival and beneficial insect diversity.
 This will be repeated in 2022 to identify species with long-term survival potential.
 Our objective will be achieved if we identify key natives that survive or reproduce, and support elevated populations of beneficials.

 Objective 3: Grazing and cover crops do not compromise other sustainable farm goals.
 Specifically, FBW grazing should not come at the expense of pre-existing native vegetation or oak seedling recruitment (in oak stands) or orchard floor disturbance that could lead to erosion or an inefficient harvest.
-To address oak understory AB and UW will establish vegetation transects in Fall 2020.
+To address oak understory AB and UA will establish vegetation transects in Fall 2020.
 These will be monitored concurrently with plots in the orchard before and after grazing to quantify understory disturbance.
 Native cover crops should provide comparable or increased benefits to traditional cover crops including soil shading/moisture, erosion control and soil building.
 To assess potential compromises to these functions, we will use percent bare ground as a proxy for shading and erosion control and peak standing biomass to represent potential carbon inputs to the soil (concurrently with monitoring for objective 2).
 MLM will lead soil moisture monitoring Feb-June 2021 and 2022.

 Research Materials and Methods (1500 words – currently 1638)